kjolley/BIGSdb_documentation/dbase_setup.rst

     specific configurations by populating the curator_configs table.
 This also affects whether they are notified of submissions.

+* seqbin_downloads_require_login

+  * Force users to log in to download sequence bin FASTA and EMBL files via web
+    interface: either 'yes' or 'no'.
+This value overrides the value set in bigsdb.conf.

 * SeqbinBreakdown

   * Enable Sequence bin breakdown plugin: either 'yes' or 'no'.
 If no value